fmww5418/HRSystem/README.md

 Please ensure these variables are set in the `.env` file.

 ## Notes

+1. For newly registered accounts that have not joined an organization, please use the Create Organization API to establish an organization.
+Otherwise, there will be no data in the department or employee sections.
+2. The token required for API calls can be obtained after logging in and should be used in the authorization header in the format "Bearer ${token}".

 - Please ensure MySQL and Redis are correctly configured in the local environment.
 - Before performing database migration or seeding operations, ensure the database connection is normal.